mjt-books/python-book/chapters/chapter-11.md

 - Time `p_forward(params_repl, batch_sharded)` (compile + steady-state) similarly to the single-device version.
 - Increase `batch_size_per_device` and observe:
   - When does throughput (examples/sec) improve?
-  - When does you hit diminishing returns or OOM?
+  - When do you hit diminishing returns or OOM?

 ### 3. Experiment with input pipeline and host–device overlap